 They also include a coffee cupping, which, if you have never done, is a great and informative experience that will leave with a better appreciation on the various flavors that coffee can produce.

 2. El Toledo

 This place has a family feel to it and you feel like you are at somebodies home and not a working coffee plantation.
-Since the El Toledo farm uses only organic growing methods you will get better appreciation of how they are able to work with the natural environment around them to produce coffee.

 This coffee tour also includes information about the history of coffee in Costa Rica as well as how coffee is processed and roasted on their plantation.